 The TV, photographic, printing and graphics areas design and develop institutional graphics, publications and instructional media productions aimed at making instruction more effective.
 Located in the middle and south side of the first floor, the television studio is available for staff and student productions.
-Also adjacent to this area is media equipment distribution and repair service.
+Also adjacent to this area is media distribution and engineering/ maintenance service.